Tangkahan Jungle, Waterfall & Elephant Escape

 INFORMATION

-• Physical level: Low
+Physical level: Low

-• Group size: minimum 2 person
+Group size: minimum 2 people

 EVERY TREK INCLUDES A DONATION